Freddeerico Alexander Killed in Orangeburg Truck Accident

 The collision occurred at the intersection of Whetstone Road and North Road

-Freddeerico Alexander, 51, of Blair, was killed in a truck accident at the corner of Whetstone Road and North Road in Orangeburg County, South Carolina, on Friday morning, according to the Coroner's Office.
+Freddeerico Alexander, 51, of Blair, was killed in a two-vehicle crash at the corner of Whetstone Road and North Road in Orangeburg County, South Carolina, on Friday morning, according to the Coroner's Office.

 A northbound tractor-trailer struck a Mercedes box truck that was backing up in the eastbound lanes.
 Alexander had been driving the box truck.